Call for Industrial PhD Projects in Data-driven Life Science 2025

 Conditions for Funding

 The DDLS program finances both 4-year full-time PhD positions as well as positions for 5 years at an 80% effort.
-It is currently expected that 8 industrial projects/PhD positions will be awarded in 2024.
+It is currently expected that 8 industrial projects/PhD positions will be awarded in this call.
 The main supervisors of the approved projects, will be asked to sign an agreement containing the Terms and Conditions of the suggested DDLS funding.
 The granted funds will not be available until the PhD student is recruited by the company.
 The incurred project costs will be requisitioned according to the funding conditions for all DDLS activities.

 The company and the academic supervisors also need to have an agreement regarding IP-rights.
 This agreement has to be signed and sent to the DDLS Program Office.